 Integrating DNS4ACME with nsupdate (scripting)¶

 When your ACME client doesn't support RFC2136 DNS updates, you can work around this limitation by updating DNS4ACME using a script.
-To do this, you will need to install the nsupdate
+To do this, you will need to install the nsupdate command line tool.
+You can then send updates to DNS4ACME like this:

-UPD="server dns4acme.example.com 53\n" # (1)!
+UPD="server dns4acme.example.com 53"$'\n' # (1)!

-UPD+="key hmac-sha256:_acme-challenge.example.com Eeheighup...\n" # (2)!
+UPD+="key hmac-sha256:_acme-challenge.example.com Eeheighup..."$'\n' # (2)!

 UPD+="update delete _acme-challenge.example.com.
-60 IN TXT\n"
+60 IN TXT"$'\n'

 UPD+="update add _acme-challenge.example.com.
-60 IN TXT \"value here\"\n" # (3)!
+60 IN TXT \"value here\""$'\n' # (3)!

 echo "${UPD}" | nsupdate